 The Official Military Personnel File (OMPF), sometimes referred to as a service file, is held at the National Personnel Records Center (NPRC) in St. Louis, MO.
 These records document the enlistment, training, service, discharge or death of a soldier, sailor, or Marine.
 All files are similar yet different across the branches.
 It is important to know in 1973 there was a fire at the NPRC which destroyed approximately 80% of the Army and Air Corps/Army Air Forces records.
 You can read more about the fire here.
-I have found hiring a researcher to follow through with requests for OMPFs and Morning Reports for Army and Air Corps has yielded better results than contacting NPRC for a search.
+I have found working with my researcher on-site at the NPRC, to follow through with requests for OMPFs and Morning Reports for Army and Air Corps, has yielded better results than contacting NPRC for a search.

 Captain Paul White (ARMY)

 Elvis Spotts (Merchant Marine)

 Casualty records are any record created to document the wounds or deaths of soldiers, sailors, and Marines.
 Please explore the files across all branches listed here to see the similarities and differences between files.